This page outlines how we developed and consulted on the first set of planning standards.

 We released all research reports and discussion papers on the planning standards topics.
-These papers set the context and issues, informed readers about research on a topic, and identified and discussed options to encourage debate on what the planning standards should contain.
+These papers set the context and issues, informed readers about research on a topic, and identified and discussed options to encourage debate on what the first set of planning standards should contain.

 See the summary of feedback from the regional workshops

-Resource management practitioner representatives were also invited to use an online shared workspace to debate the discussion papers with their peers.
+Resource management practitioners were also invited to use an online shared workspace to debate the discussion papers with their peers.
 This was during the initial engagement, and the drafting and testing phases.

 From April 2017–March 2018 council staff members could subscribe to the LGConnect email discussion group on the Resource Legislation Amendment Act.
 See the LGConnect website.